yatendra121/qnx/packages/errors/README.md

 message: A string that describes the validation error.
 errorResponse: An object that contains validation error messages.
 This object should follow the structure of the ApiResponseErrors type.
-UnauthenticateUserError
+UnauthenticatedUserError
-This class is used to represent errors that occur when a user is not authenticated.
+This class represents errors that occur when a user is not authenticated.
 It inherits from the ApiError class and takes one parameter:

 message: A string that describes the unauthenticated user error.
 ServerError